electricimp/Wiznet_5500/DHCP/README.md

 # Wiznet 5500 DHCP #

 This library class enables Dynamic Host Configuration Protocol (DHCP) functionality for the [Wiznet W5500 chip](http://wizwiki.net/wiki/lib/exe/fetch.php?media=products:w5500:w5500_ds_v106e_141230.pdf).
-It depends on the Wiznet W5500 library, so be sure to include the DHCP library after the base W5500.
+It depends on the Wiznet W5500 library, so be sure to include the DHCP library after the W5500 library.

 **To include this library in your project, add the following to the top of your device code**